danibudo/microservices-auth/README.md

+> Note: this README.md file has been generated with Claude Code.
 # auth-service

 Authentication microservice for the **Library Management System** — a portfolio project demonstrating a production-style microservice architecture across multiple languages and frameworks.